St Mary’s Parish

 What will the first stage involve?

 The first phase will involve urgent repair works, identified in a recent major architectural survey.
 The church needs a new roof, which will be replaced.
 Further repairs and improvements are required to the stone work, guttering, and windows.

 The medieval chancel and tower crossing would be left much

 as they are, with a new glazed screen separating the chancel at the arch,

 All of the relevant planning authorities have been consulted and have invited us to apply for formal planning permission.

-The improvements, including the heating and enhanced facilities, will cost in excess of approximately £800,000.
+The second stage is already in the planning.
+Improvements will include new underfloor heating and enhanced toilet and cafe / coffee bar facilities.
+We believe these improvements will cost in excess of £1,000,000.
 We will be approaching local businesses and individuals locally, as well as other grant making bodies to achieve this.

 At this early stage, aspects of the plans are still open to adjustment, as further research is undertaken on the particular needs across the town which could be met with a redeveloped parish church building.
 We are also exploring the feasibility of a ground source heat pump system, and other green energy options, which will affect overall costings.